heartandhandstraining/blog/_posts/2019-01-16-Still-Here-Updating-CNA-Site.md

 ---
 layout: post
-page: Still Here Updating C.N.A.
-Site
+page: Still Here Updating Site
 ---

 The new year is here and I enjoyed the holiday season with family.
 I am back to working on the web and networking.